jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 The response is the same as if we had issued a `GET` request to the remote BIG-IP's `/mgmt/shared/identified-devices/config/device-info` iControl REST endpoint, but we are no longer concerned with TMOS credentials or TMOS roles.
 The request, issued through the trust, runs as an Administrator role on the remote BIG-IP.

+***Look Mom No Leaked Credentials!***

 **WE HAVE ESTABLISHED A TRUSTED CONTAINER WITHOUT HAVING TENANTS KNOW TMOS CREDENTIALS**

 ### Exercise #7 - Removing a Trust Between the API Services Gateway and a Remote BIG-IP

-While the creation of the trust was an automated process which was initiated by the addition of a BIG-IP to a device group, the removal of trust must be done manually.
+While the creation of the trust was an automated process which was initiated by the addition of a BIG-IP to a device group, the removal of trust must be done through multiple requests.

-The process to remove the trust has four steps:
+The process to remove the trust has six steps:

-1. Query the device group for device `machineIds` for both the API Services Gateway and our remote BIG-IP
+1. Query the device group on the API Services Gateway collecting the device `machineIds` for both the API Services Gateway and the remote BIG-IP which we are removing the trust
 2. Using the TrustedProxy extension, query the `certificateId` for the API Services Gateway on the remote BIG-IP
 3. Using the TrustedProxy extension, remove the API Services Gateway certificate from your remote BIG-IP
 4. Remove the remote BIG-IP from the API Services Gateway device group